samueldashadrach/fallenlondon/README.md

 # fallenlondon

-Testing selenium script to play Fallen London autonomously
+Testing selenium scripts to play Fallen London autonomously

 Change data-branch-id values in the given examples to change which storylets you wish to enter